Scroll captures

 Enabling

-Annotate the preview with the matching multi-preview annotation (e.g. @ScrollingPreview) — see skills/compose-preview/design/CAPTURE_MODES.md for the multi-preview / scenario annotations the scroll extension recognises.
+Annotate the preview with the matching multi-preview annotation (e.g. @ScrollingPreview) — see skills/compose-preview/references/capture-modes.md for the multi-preview / scenario annotations the scroll extension recognises.

 Companion products